 Feedback is an integral and important part of teaching and learning.
-Our aim is to create a culture of rich, effective and integral feedback between teachers and pupils in order to support great learning using those approaches which research and evidence suggest are the most useful.
+Our aim is to create a culture of rich, effective and integral feedback between teachers and pupils in Years 1-6 in order to support great learning using those approaches which research and evidence suggest are the most useful.